-I see patients by appointment at 35 Great James Street on Tuesdays but currently consult by video platform.
+I see patients by appointment at 35 Great James Street but currently consult by video platform.
 I don’t ordinarily take phone calls out of office hours or do home or school visits.

 Assessment & Diagnosis:

 Developmental disorders, such as ADD/ADHD, Autistic Spectrum & Dyspraxia, are clusters of overlapping and inter related problems.
 The vast majority of children will have a mixed picture of strengths and difficulties and many will have two or three additional problems.
 Children rarely fit a ‘textbook’ diagnostic description so a detailed assessment is essential.